ApourtArtt/NosTaleSDK/README.md

 ### 2) You should build the final DLL as 32 bits

+### 3) You should rename the built DLL to EWSF.EWS and add it to NosTale folder

 ## Notes
 Patterns are designed for the client version 3175.